chrisaugu/dwuwifitoken/README.md

-# DWU WiFi Token Manager
+# DWU WiFi Token Manager/Generator
 #### Manages your wifi tokens.

 ## How to use it